-Jennifer Lopez’s Weight Loss Food Diet Tips Uses BodyLab TastyShake, Kale Salad
+Jennifer Lopez’s Weight Loss Food Diet Tips Use BodyLab TastyShake, Kale Salad

 If J.Lo can look the way she does without depriving herself, then so can you.

 “I don’t deprive myself,” Lopez said in an interview with People.
 “But I’ve learned the importance of maintaining a healthy lifestyle.”
-What’s her secret, you ask?
-“I always have healthy snacks like fruit and vegetables with me.”

 Talk about a BodyLab babe!
 This #FlashbackFriday goes out to @JLo on her cover shoot for @UsWeekly. #BeTheGirl #FitFam #CoverShoot #FBF #JenniferLopez #JLo #JLovers